 Additionally, when looking for true CEM platforms, terminology can be confusing.
 Customer experience management can be called CEM, CX or CXM.
 It is also sometimes referred to as digital experience management (DXM or DX).

 Open Source CMS

-Most open source CMS solutions on the market today are scalable, highly functional and flexible.
-The major players are well-supported and have a huge ecosystem of solutions and starters built in.
+Most open source CMS solutions on the market today are scalable, highly functional, and flexible.
+The major players are well supported and have a huge ecosystem of solutions and starters built into them.

-However, the primary function of an open source CMS is simply to manage content.
-That’s all.
-Higher functions like personalization, true customer experience management and multichannel marketing are generally not well supported.
+The primary function of an open source CMS, however, is to simply manage content.
+Higher functions like personalization, true customer experience management, and multichannel marketing are generally not well supported.
 Here are a few popular open source CMS platforms we recommend.

-One key thing to understand is that many CMS options have changed completely over the last five or so years.
-Most are no longer web CMS in the traditional sense—they are instead multi-touchpoint, channel, and adaptive customer experience management (CEM) platforms that combine publishing with rich session tracking and targeting features.
+One key thing to understand is that many CMS options have changed completely since the term “content management system” was applied to digital content.
+Most are no longer a web CMS in the traditional sense—they are instead multi-touchpoint, channel, and adaptive customer experience management (CEM) platforms that combine publishing with rich session tracking and targeting features.

 CEM Platform Features

 With true CEM solutions, marketers can orchestrate multi-step marketing workflows between digital destinations (the website, the mobile app), commerce and email.
 A sample workflow might look something like this:

 - Track the response back through repeated interactions with the website